Nndoza/Nndoza/README.md

 # 👋 Hello!
 I'm Lwando Jaku
-A tech-enthusiast with a passion for cloud computing, currently on my journey through the AWS re/Start program towards becoming a Senior Solutions Architect.
+A tech-enthusiast with a passion for cloud computing, currently on my journey through the AWS re/Start program towards becoming a Solutions Architect.

 ## 🚀 About Me
 ### Background